3 of Swords

 10 of Swords

-Betrayal, violence, back stabbing and wrong doing.
-However all is not lost, the darkness of the situation is beginning to clear and a brighter day appears in the distance.
-In this context the 10 of Swords is not as extreme as it initially appears.
-The card can reflect a melodramatic or hysterical reaction to a situation that isn't as bad as we really think, and even it is, the reality is that it isn't going to get any worse, the damage has already been done and life goes on.
+The 10 of Swords is a card of betrayal, violence and wrong doing.
+But all is not lost, the darkness of the situation is beginning to clear and a brighter day appears in the distance.
+In this context the 10 of Swords is not as extreme as it initially appears, because there is hope and a new day is dawning.
+Therefore the card can reflect a melodramatic or hysterical reaction to a situation that isn't as bad as we really think, the reality is that things aren't going to get any worse, the damage has already been done and life still goes on.

 King of Sword